livz/livz.github.io/_posts/2017-02-04-sectalks-london-05.md

 Have a cookie!
 ```

-There are a few minor obstacles here, like not being able to compile stuff on the box (missing GCC) on install apps (no sudo, obviously:) but I'll let you figure out how to overcome them.
+There are a few minor obstacles here, like not being able to compile stuff on the box (missing GCC) or install apps (no sudo, obviously:) but I'll let you figure out how to overcome them.
 It shouldn't be too difficult.

 ## References